Signature Programs in the Beginning School

 Teaching Engineering Concepts to Young Learners

 Beginning School children use many tools to discover and learn concepts in architecture and engineering.
 Tools such as a wind tunnel, adaptable ramps and balls, and a captivating assortment of blocks were enough to get the ball rolling.
 Director of Technology Integration Christian Waters often introduces the fundamentals of electricity to students in a kindergarten classroom using “conductive play dough.”
 There are gasps of excitement and plenty of laughter as Mr. Waters sketches out the flow of electric current along a conductor—adding a happy face to the completed circuit.
-“The electricity work in kindergarten is designed to build a foundation of experiences that will support later understanding in future grades when children explore electricity in a more formal way,” Principal Blackwell said.
 All year long, Beginning School teachers provide opportunities for children to explore ways to think like engineers.

 Learning to think critically is not an overnight process, and neither is the growth of a pumpkin.
 Rowland Hall’s 4PreK pumpkin studies may just be the perfect example of how young children acquire the ability to develop a theory, hypothesize an outcome, and measure results, all without fully understanding the formal words for these processes.
 To them it feels like play.
 The children begin by planting pumpkins in the science garden, tending to and observing the growing gourds, taking a field trip to a pumpkin patch, then, as fall wanes, watching their pumpkins go back to seed.
 This is the gentle unfolding of a lifelong love of learning.